Be Water Wise

 - Landscape mindfully.
 Instead of living with existing slopes in your yard, which can be difficult to irrigate and lead to runoff, consider planting ground covers or shrubs which will help keep water within the soil.
 Native plants will be both effective and affordable.

 There are a number of reasons to be water wise.
 For example, being stewards of our water:

 Helps preserve and protect our precious resource.

-In 2013, Saskatoon residents used 234 litres of water per person per day for household uses, while the average Canadian used 211 litres.
+In 2015, Saskatoon residents used 223 litres of water per person per day for household uses, comparable to the Canadian average of 235 litres.
 Approximately half of our city’s water is used by the residential sector.

 That’s a lot of water!
 Where is it all going?

 Water use can increase by as much as 50% during the growing season for outdoor watering.
 And while gardens and lawns do require watering, water is often wasted due to over-watering and evaporation.
 Lawn areas have the highest water demand, so reducing the amount of turf area you have will have the highest impact on your water usage.

 Indoors, showers and baths use the most water, followed closely by toilet flushing and laundry.
 To lower your water bill, fix leaks quickly, install high-efficiency faucets, upgrade to a low-flow showerhead and low-volume toilet, and only do laundry when you have enough for a full load.

 Water that comes from your taps, shower faucets, toilet tanks, and garden hoses is first cleaned and treated at the Water Treatment Plant.
 Any water that goes down the drain is then cleaned and treated again before it returns to the river.